gamblevore/speedie/Documentation/isms.md

 Speedie has a lot of speedie-isms.

 I just call them 'isms'.
 The more 'isms' you know, the better your code will look.
 But you don't **need** to know them.
 You only really need to know 'isms' for **reading** code, not writing.

-(With the exception of error-handling, thats actually quite important to know how to write properly.)

 As long as you write generally good code in the first place, your code in Speedie will be also good.
 These "isms" just make code shorter, which is useful in large projects.
+With the **exception of error-handling**, that actually **is quite important** to know how to write properly.

 ---
 ### 'Syntax' Functions